matrix-org/synapse/docs/turn-howto.md

     We recommend that you only try to set up TLS/DTLS once you have set up a basic installation and got it working.

+    Please note that letsencrypt authority is currently not supported by element-andoid.

 1. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (By default: 3478 and 5349 for TURN